-To get started, click the tool icon , then Rules.
+To get started, click the tools icon , then Rules.
 There, you'll see a list of your rules, along with an icon indicating whether each rule is enabled or paused.

 - Edit a rule: Scroll to the right and click EDIT RULE.
 Adjust the settings in the management panel, and click Save.
 Note that you can't edit removed rules.
 Also, be aware that editing a rule is the same as removing the original and creating a new one.

-- Filter your view to hide removed or past rules: Click the filter icon, then select the column and value you want to filter for.
-You have the option of filtering for “rule status,” “name,” “notification setting,” or “validity".
+- Filter your view to hide removed rules: Click the filter icon, then select the column and value that you want to filter for.
+You have the option of filtering for “rule status”, “name”, “notification setting”, or “validity".

-- Undo a rule: On Search campaigns, you can use Undo to try out new strategies for a few days and quickly return to the state in which you started if you're not happy with the performance.
-To undo a rule, navigate to the Rule history page, then click the Undo button for a rule in the “Actions” column.
+- Undo a rule: You can use "Undo" to revert the changes made by campaign, ad group, ad and keyword rules.
+To undo a rule, navigate to the Rule history page, then click the Undo button for a rule in the "Actions" column.
 After you click Undo, a preview pane will open to show you how undoing a rule will impact your account.
 If everything looks good, you can start the undo from this pane.
 The undo should finish in the same amount of time that it took to run the rule initially.

 You can only undo the most recent changes made by each rule.